 Mini Mincemeat Pies

 These mini mincemeat pies are the perfect classic Christmas dessert!
-Filled with warm winter spices and lots of dried fruit.
+It is filled with warm winter spices and lots of dried fruit.
 You’ll love these fun little pies!

 Mini Mincemeat Pies on a serving board.